NTBlok/django_pixi/README.md

 ### Django - DjangoRestFramework - PixiJS

-This is poll app for commenting and voting on pixijs API examples.
-The intent is to build a stack including django, a database, django restframework and pixijs.
+This is a working project for a website for commenting and voting on pixijs API examples.
+The intent is to build a stack that includes django, a database, django restframework and pixijs.

 Create project directory